 The question of organizational structure addresses how the organization works, how its policies and practices (explicit or implicit) govern access to the organization, control of its resources, and the organization’s accountability.

 Our organizational structure functions like a club.
 The organization is set up in an intentionally slow-moving and self-preserving way to maintain equilibrium and avoid change; this results in continuance of the patterns of power that have served white people well for the past 175 years.
-Despite myriad attempts to restructure and rethink elements such as committees and staffing plans, the presbytery continues to function in a way that creates ranks of “insiders” and “outsiders” who function in informal ways mediated by friendships, insider knowledge, and relationships of proximity.
-In order to make change in the presbytery, or even to create an ordinary item of new business, it is necessary to understand the way the presbytery functions, including our committee structure, Robert’s Rules, and obtuse elements of presbyterian polity.
+Despite myriad attempts to restructure and rethink elements such as committees and staffing plans, the Presbytery continues to function in a way that creates ranks of “insiders” and “outsiders” who function in informal ways mediated by friendships, insider knowledge, and relationships of proximity.
+In order to make change in the Presbytery, or even to create an ordinary item of new business, it is necessary to understand the way the Presbytery functions, including our committee structure, Robert’s Rules, and obtuse elements of presbyterian polity.
 Many new participants may “not know what they don’t know.”
 So, despite best intentions they may find themselves unable to make the changes for justice that they feel called to.
 Knowingly or unknowingly, they become complicit in maintaining the power structure.

 We will focus on one case study here: the Committee on Representation (COR) case.
 COR was added to the Book of Order (BOO) in the ‘80s as a way to police the white dominance of church structures in the wake of reunification.
 The Book of Order specifically tasked each presbytery to have a COR and not to merge it with another committee (as merging is a way to undermine the work).
 Yet that is precisely what our presbytery has done.